deaxparadox/ArtOfPython/102-references/101-data-types/101-strings/103-escaping.md

 - If you don't escape the single in quote in between your string, you will the get syntax.
 Because python think you are trying to end the string after `Isn`.

-- So you can escape the single quote.

 ```python
 # not escaping quotes